michlin0825/DEND-Capstone/README.md

 There are also considerations in terms of scaling existing solution.

-If the data was increased by 100x:
+If the data was increased by 100x:<br>
 We can consider spinning up larger instances of EC2s hosting Spark and/or additional Spark work nodes.
 With added capacity arising from either vertical scaling or horizontal scaling, we should be able to accelerate processing time.

-If the data populates a dashboard that must be updated on a daily basis by 7am every day:
+If the data populates a dashboard that must be updated on a daily basis by 7am every day:<br>
 We can consider using Airflow to schedule and automate the data pipeline jobs.
 Built-in retry and monitoring mechanism can enable us to meet user requirement.

-if the database needed to be accessed by 100+ people:
+if the database needed to be accessed by 100+ people:<br>
 We can consider hosting our solution in production scale data warehouse in the cloud, with larger capacity to serve more users, and workload management to ensure equitable usage of resources across users.